ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In this specification and in application profiles building on it, this parameter is used as described in {{token-post}}, i.e. for providing a nonce that the Client may use to prove possession of its own private key in the Key Distribution Request (see {{ssec-key-distribution-request}}).

-# Key Provisioning {#key-distr}
+# Operations at the KDC {#key-distr}

 TODO - check title

-This section defines how the keying material used for group communication is distributed from the KDC to the Client.
+This section defines the operations available at the KDC for a Client as (candidate) group member, and especially how the keying material used for group communication is distributed from the KDC to the Client.

-If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel.
-This can be achieved, for instance, by using a transport profile of ACE, which can have been pre-configured on the Client through out-of-band means, or indicated to the Client in the Authorization Response from the AS (see {{ssec-authorization-response}}).

-The exchange of Key Distribution Request-Response MUST occur over that secure channel.
-The Client and the KDC MAY use that same secure channel to protect further pairwise communications, that MUST be secured.

-The proof-of-possession to bind the access token to the Client must be performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.
-To this end, the underlying secure communication protocol is required to enforce client authentication and to support the secure channel establishment by using the proof-of-possession key.

-During the first exchange ("joining"), the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
-Then, the KDC verifies the access token and that the Client is authorized to join that group; if so, it provides the Client with the keying material to securely communicate with the member of the group (see {{ssec-key-distribution-response}}).
+During the first exchange ("joining"), the Client sends a request to the KDC, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
+Then, the KDC verifies the access token and that the Client is authorized to join that group.
+If so, it provides the Client with the keying material to securely communicate with the other members of the group (see {{ssec-key-distribution-response}}).
 Whenever used, the Content-Format in messages containing a payload is set to application/cbor.

 <!-- Jim 13-07: Should one talk about the ability to use OBSERVE as part of
 key distribution?